Santino Ferrucci

 Santino Michael Ferrucci (born May 31, 1998) is an American professional racing driver.
 He competes full-time in the IndyCar Series, driving the No. 14 Chevrolet for A. J. Foyt Enterprises.
 He has also previously raced in the FIA Formula 2 Championship and the NASCAR Xfinity Series.

 Career

 Lower formulae

-He competed in five races in German Formula Three for EuroInternational, scoring second in his fourth.
+Ferrucci competed in five races in German Formula Three for EuroInternational, scoring second in his fourth.
 He also completed three races in British Formula 3 for Fortec Motorsport, scoring a pole and two wins as well as the end of European Formula 3 season, again for EuroInternational.

 Reuniting with Fortec, Ferrucci participated in the Macau Grand Prix.
 Ferrucci finished the main race in eighth.

 FIA Formula 3 European Championship

 Ferrucci competing at Spa-Francorchamps during the 2015 FIA Formula 3 European Championship.

 At the start of 2015, Ferrucci competed in the Toyota Racing Series for Giles Motorsport.
 Ferrucci finished the season third overall, scoring his only win at Manfeild and scoring five other podiums.

 Ferrucci returned to European Formula 3, this time with Mücke Motorsport, finishing eleventh overall and scoring his only podium in Formula 3 at Spa.

 At the end of the year, Ferrucci once again raced in the Macau Grand Prix, this time finishing sixth in the main race.